cdio/caio/doc/usage.md

 * US-ANSI (default)
 * VICEKB (vice)

-Keyboard layouts are simple text files, existing layouts can be modified using a text editor and new layouts can be added to the system by placing the new file inside the `keymapsdir` directory which defaults to `$PREFIX/share/caio/keymaps`.

 Like the [VICE](https://en.wikipedia.org/wiki/VICE) emulator, the `RESTORE` key is mapped as `Page-Up`, `RUN/STOP` as `ESC`, `CTRL` as `TAB` and `CBM` as `LEFT-CTRL`.

 #### Disk drives

-There is a [C1541](https://en.wikipedia.org/wiki/Commodore_1541) implementation that access the host filesystem.
-Host directories are recursively traversed so it must be used with care.
+There is an implementation of the [C1541](https://en.wikipedia.org/wiki/Commodore_1541) disk drive unit that access the host filesystem.
+Host directories are recursively traversed so it must be used with care.<br>
+Configuration options `unit8` and `unit9` must be used to associate a host directory to a floppy disk.

-`D64` files are not supported yet.
+`D64` disk drive images are not supported yet.

-For more information see the `--8` and `--9` command line options.

 #### Joysticks

 * Gamepads or real joysticks:
   Up to two gamepads should work (tested using only one Logitech F710).
   The PS3 controller is known to work.

 * Virtual Joystick:
   A virtual joystick is available and it can be enabled using the `vjoy` configuration option.
   The default mappings are: